Fitzroy Carrington

 In 1911, the year before publishing Prints and their Makers, he had undertaken the editorship of The Print Collector’s Quarterly, a journal unique in the United States.
 He continued to be editor after 1913, although then giving up his business interests to become lecturer on the history and principles of engraving, at Harvard University, and appointed curator of prints at the Museum of Fine Arts, Boston in 1912.
 While working at Harvard and the Museum of Fine Arts, He resided in Belmont, Massachusetts, in an historic revival style house.
 He purchased this house from the original architect/builder/owner, who built an adjacent similar home partially financed by Carrington appending a portion of the adjacent lot.
 He resigned as editor of The Print Collector’s Quarterly in 1917, but became the American editor of the same periodical in 1921, the year he resigned from the Museum of Fine Arts.
 He is the author of Engravers and Etchers (Scammon Lectures, 1921) and On Print Collecting (1929).

 Carrington died at the age of 85 while visiting friends in the Connecticut town of Old Lyme.

-This can easily be expanded by referring to some of the New York Who's Who, a few magazine articles and other book references.